Coloring and Theming in Nu

 > $env.TRANSIENT_PROMPT_COMMAND = ""

-If you want to go back to the normal left prompt, you'll have to unset TRANSIENT_PROMPT_COMMAND:
+If you want to go back to the normal left prompt, you'll have to unset TRANSIENT_PROMPT_COMMAND

 > hide-env TRANSIENT_PROMPT_COMMAND

-LS_COLORS colors for the ls command
+Colors for the ls

-Nushell will respect and use the LS_COLORS environment variable setting on Mac, Linux, and Windows.
-This setting allows you to define the color of file types when you do a ls.
+.
 For instance, you can make directories one color, _.md markdown files another color, _.toml files yet another color, etc. There are a variety of ways to color your file types.

-There's an exhaustive list hereopen in new window, which is overkill, but gives you an rudimentary understanding of how to create a ls_colors file that dircolors can turn into a LS_COLORS environment variable.
+There's an exhaustive list here, which is overkill, but gives you an rudimentary understanding of how to create a ls_colors file that dircolors

-Thisopen in new window is a pretty good introduction to LS_COLORS.
+.
 I'm sure you can find many more tutorials on the web.

-I like the vivid application and currently have it configured in my config.nu like this.
-You can find vivid hereopen in new window.
+application and currently have it configured in my config.nu

 $env.LS_COLORS = (vivid generate molokai | str trim)

-If LS_COLORS is not set, nushell will default to a built-in LS_COLORS setting, based on 8-bit (extended) ANSI colors.
+is not set, nushell will default to a built-in LS_COLORS

 Theming

 Theming combines all the coloring above.
 Here's a quick example of one we put together quickly to demonstrate the ability to theme.
-This is a spin on the base16 themes that we see so widespread on the web.
+This is a spin on the base16

-The key to making theming work is to make sure you specify all themes and colors you're going to use in the config.nu file before you declare the let config = line.
+The key to making theming work is to make sure you specify all themes and colors you're going to use in the config.nu

 # let's define some colors